-- 01 Market Leader with Platform Built for Scale and Credit Momentum Materializing - · All key functions in-house with 74-employees and continuity of management team that built the business - A3 rating upgrade achieved at Moody's and Positive Outlook at Fitch (BBB+) - 02 Consistent Thesis, Strategy and Risk Controls with Strong Asset Performance - Appropriately sized and structured ground leases beneath well-located, institutionally owned commercial real estate diversified across the Top 30 U.S. MSAs with low GLTV and high rent coverage - 03 Long-Dated Capital Structure with Growing Unencumbered Asset Pool and Unsecured Debt Mix - · Long-term, laddered debt profile with no near-term maturities - · Large and growing unencumbered asset base diversified by market, underlying property type, tenant and lender - 04 Attractive Relative Value and Entry Point - Favorable credit metrics and risk profile versus certain REITs, specialty finance companies and lessors - · We believe secondary spreads are not currently representative of credit profile a.
-Presentation assumes 100% ownership of closed deals.
-Our JV partner participated in 5 deals and purchased 45% of these commitments. \$98m total commitments (Safehold \$59m and partner \$39m) includes \$40m of forward commitments (Safehold \$22m and partner \$18m) that have not yet been funded as of 6/30/24.
-There can be no assurance that Safehold will fully fund these transactions.
+- Closed \$104 million of new originations (all multifamily).
+Strong ground lease credit metrics: GLTV of 29%, Rent Coverage of 3.2x and an Economic Yield of 7.2% - Purchased joint venture partner's ownership interest in all 9 ground leases acquired by the venture to date for a total commitment of \$69 million^a - 01 Market Leader with Platform Built for Scale and Credit Momentum Materializing - All key functions in-house with 76-employees and continuity of management team that built the business - A3 rating upgrade achieved at Moody's and Positive Outlook at Fitch (BBB+) - 02 Consistent Thesis, Strategy and Risk Controls with Strong Asset Performance - Appropriately sized and structured ground leases beneath well-located, institutionally owned commercial real estate diversified across the Top 30 U.S. MSAs with low GLTV and high rent coverage - 03 Long-Dated Capital Structure with Growing Unencumbered Asset Pool and Unsecured Debt Mix - Long-term, laddered debt profile with no near-term maturities - Large and growing unencumbered asset base diversified by market, underlying property type, tenant and lender - 04 Attractive Relative Value and Entry Point - Favorable credit metrics and risk profile versus certain REITs, specialty finance companies and lessors - We believe secondary spreads are not currently representative of credit profile a.
+Total consideration was \$80m, which includes \$32m of forward commitments that had not yet been funded as of the purchase date of 8/30/24 and which Safehold assumed from JV partner.
+There can be no assurance that Safehold will fully fund these transactions. \$69m excludes 1 deal that closed during Q3 '24 and is included in new origination metrics for this quarter.